 CANCELLATIONS AND REFUNDS

-- All cancellations must be received in writing to firstname.lastname@example.org by 5 pm on 7/6.
-No refunds for cancellations or non-attendance will be given after 5 pm on that date.
+- All cancellations must be received in writing to firstname.lastname@example.org by 9 am on the start date.
+No refunds for cancellations or non-attendance will be given after 9 am on that date.

-- Substitutions may be made any time before 7/6 at 5 pm by informing the Office of Industrial Outreach in writing to email@example.com
+- Substitutions may be made any time before 9 am on the start date by informing Watson Industrial Outreach in writing to email@example.com

 - If the course is canceled by the organizers, enrollees will be advised and receive a refund.
 A 10% admin fee will apply.